josecarneiro/ironhack-jan-22-node-meower/README.md

 ## Wishlist

-- Add date formating helper to HBS
+- Add date formating helper to HBS ✅
+- Only creator can edit
 - Like "meows" (Like model).
 Most liked meows would be featured.
 - Sentiment analysis for "meows".
 If meow is negative, stop publication.
 - Share button.